A detailed view of the leadership structure at Givaudan, led by our Board of Directors and enabled by the Executive Committee.

 Board of Directors

-In 2017, the Givaudan Board of Directors held seven meetings, including one constitutive meeting directly following the general meeting of shareholders and one extraordinary meeting by telephone and passed two written resolutions by circulation.
+In 2018, the Givaudan Board of Directors held six regular meetings, including one constitutive meeting directly following the general meeting of shareholders and two extraordinary meeting by telephone and passed two written resolutions by circulation.

 Except as otherwise provided by Swiss law, the Articles of Incorporation and the Board Regulations, all other areas of management are fully delegated by the Board of Directors to to the Chief Executive Officer, the Executive Committee and its members.

 Terms of service

 The term of office of the Board members is one year, from one Annual General Meeting of shareholders to the next one, subject to prior resignation or removal.
 Board members have to resign at the latest at the ordinary general meeting following their 70th birthday.
 The members of the Board of Directors are elected by the general meeting of shareholders and election is individual.
 In order to allow a phased renewal of the Board's composition, the Board has adopted an internal succession planning.

 The Executive Committee, under the leadership of the Chief Executive Officer, is responsible for all areas of operational management of the Company that are not specifically reserved to the Board of Directors.

 The Chief Executive Officer, subject to the powers attributed to him, has the task of achieving the strategic objectives of the Company and determining the operational priorities.
 In addition, he leads, supervises and coordinates the other members of the Executive Committee, including convening, preparing and chairing the meetings of the Executive Committee.